 We first note here that the hypothesis of perfectness in \cref{3.6} is necessary.

 \begin{prop} Every smooth equivalence relation in $\ap$ has a transitive locally compact action realization (in some non-perfect space). \end{prop}

-\begin{proof} Let $\N = \bigsqcup_{q\in\Q} N_q$ be a decomposition of $\N$ into infinite sets indexed by the rationals.
-Define then recursively $\{ z_n \}_{n\in \N}\subseteq \C$, with ${\rm Im} \ z_n > 0, {\rm Im} \ z_{n+1} < {\rm Im} \ z_n, \ {\rm Im} \ z_n \to 0$, and pairwise disjoint closed squares $S_n$ with center $z_n$ with ${\rm Im} \ S_n >0$ as follows:
+\begin{proof} Let $\N = \bigsqcup_{q \in \Q} N_q$ be a decomposition of $\N$ into infinite sets indexed by the rationals.
+Define then recursively $\{z_n\}_{n \in \N} \subseteq \C$, with $\Imagpart z_n > 0$, $\Imagpart z_{n+1} < \Imagpart z_n$, $\Imagpart z_n \to 0$, and pairwise disjoint closed squares $S_n$ with center $z_n$ with $\Imagpart S_n > 0$ as follows:

-If $0\in N_q$, choose $z_0\in \{ q \}\times \R$ and let $S_0$ be a very small square around $z_0$.
-At stage $n+1$, if $n+1\in N_q$, choose $z_{n+1}\in \{ q \}\times \R$ so that $0<{\rm Im} \ z_n < \frac{1}{n+1}, {\rm Im} \ z_{n+1} < {\rm Im} \ z_n$, $z_{n+1}\notin \bigcup_{m\leq n} S_m$, and then choose $S_{n+1}$ to be a small square around $z_{n+1}$ so that it has empty intersection with all $S_m, m\leq n$.
+If $0 \in N_q$, choose $z_0 \in \{q\} \times \R$ and let $S_0$ be a very small square around $z_0$.
+At stage $n+1$, if $n+1 \in N_q$, choose $z_{n+1} \in \{q\}\times \R$ so that $0 < \Imagpart z_{n+1} < \frac{1}{n+1}$, $\Imagpart z_{n+1} < \Imagpart z_n$, $z_{n+1} \notin \bigcup_{m \le n} S_m$, and then choose $S_{n+1}$ to be a small square around $z_{n+1}$ so that it has empty intersection with all $S_m, m \le n$.